haatveit88/sokolang/README.md

 * `dump` prints the basic representation of the whole stack.
 For files (images, recordings) this just prints the file name.
 For strings, prints a trunkated version.

+## Registers

+Despite being a stack machine, Sokolang does offer a few general purpose registers, as well as a program counter register, and some facilities to manipulate them.
+The program counter register, called `P`, automatically increments for each program instruction that is executed.
+It can also be written to, effectively moving the instruction pointer somewhere else.
+This allows for some different types of control flow vs labels, but can be used in combination with it.
+Each line in a program counts as an instruction.

+The general purpose registers are named `A`, `B`, `C`, `X`, `Y`, `Z`.
+These registers can hold any value that the stack can hold.
+They retain their value when read.

+* `store A` - stores the top stack item in one of the registers; `A`, `B`, `C`, `X`, `Y`, `Z`, `P`.
+* `store [A, X]` - stores the top two stack items in `A` and `X`, respectively.
+The list can contain any combination of the available registers.
+* `recall A` - copies the item in register `A` onto the stack.
+* `recall [A, X]` - copies items from all registers in the list onto the stack, in left-to-right order.
+* `clear A` - clears register `A` to 0.
+* `clear [A, X]` - you get the idea.
+Clears all registers in the list to 0.

+## Boolean Operators

+Boolean piecewise operators `AND` `OR` `XOR` `NOT` are availabe.
+They also have some *magic* powers, but less so than other features.
+That is not a typo - it does say *piece*wise, not bitwise.
+Some data types are treated bitwise, some are treated more like pieces or fragments.

+Pure logic operators are absent simply because pure boolean values don't exist, and their useage for control flow is already covered by other features (cond. jumps, program counter).
+Besides, piecewise logic can function equivalently in many use cases.

+The exact behavior of the piecewise ops depend on the types of its operand(s), left and right operands *usually* have to be of the same type. `NOT` obviously only takes a single operand.

+Here are some examples of what piecewise ops does to different data types, when operand types are symmetrical:
+* Numbers   - your regular bitwise operations. **Floats are truncated first**.
+* Strings   - performs some pretty unique operations, see [String Magic](#string-magic).
+* Images    - bitwise op on pixel values across images.
+Effectively, masking, screening, diffing, inverting
+* Audio     - incompatible
+* Files     - incompatible
+* Addresses - treated as integers

 ## Control Flow

 Sokolang only really implements one feature for control flow, and that is labels, as well as obviously ways to jump to labels conditionally (or unconditionally).